ocademy-ai/machine-learning/open-machine-learning-jupyter-book/deep-learning/image-segmentation.md

 ## Acknowledgments

-Thanks to [Yang Lu](https://github.com/luyanger1799) for creating the open-source project [Amazing-Semantic-Segmentation](https://github.com/luyanger1799/Amazing-Semantic-Segmentation), [Tensorflow_Google](https://tensorflow.google.cn/) for creating the open-source course [Image segmentation](https://tensorflow.google.cn/tutorials/images/segmentation?hl=en#next_steps).
+Thanks to [Yang Lu](https://github.com/luyanger1799) for creating the open-source project [Amazing-Semantic-Segmentation](https://github.com/luyanger1799/Amazing-Semantic-Segmentation), [tensorflow](https://github.com/tensorflow) for creating the open-source course [examples](https://github.com/tensorflow/examples).
 They inspire the majority of the content in this chapter.

 ---